 Kenwood Swim and Tennis Club Amended and Restated Code of Regulations

-The Code of Regulations, originally issued in 1966 when the Kenwood Swim & Tennis Club, Inc. was founded, has been revised several times.
+The Code of Regulations, originally issued in 1966 when the Kenwood Swim & Tennis Club, Inc. was founded, has been revised multiple times.
 It was reviewed and revised in 1988 and 1995.
 The revised Code of Regulations incorporated such changes and was reissued in its entirety.
-This current 2015 revision reflects the need to revise the Code to meet the current needs of Kenwood Swim & Tennis Club, Inc. as requested by the Board of Directors.
+This current 2022 revision reflects the need to revise the Code to meet the current needs of Kenwood Swim & Tennis Club, Inc. as requested by the Board of Directors.
 Any interpretation of this Code of Regulations shall be provided upon written request to the President, Kenwood Swim & Tennis Club, Inc., 7101 Lynnfield Ct., Cincinnati, Ohio 45243.

 First Printing – May 1971